nehcili/coding-exercise/keyword_extraction/README.md

 The result and the main source code for the project is contained in keyword_search.ipynb.
 An open source keyword extraction algorithm (RAKE_For_Chinese) is used in this project with modification.
 The original code is written by Cryptum169 and can be found at https://github.com/Cryptum169/Rake_For_Chinese.
 In summary, it uses jieba to tokenize Chinese sentences and perform the RAKE algorithm on the resulting tokens.

-A version of https://www.jiqizhixin.com/dailies where actual parsing/article extraction took place the file news.html.
-This file is most easily obtained in chrome by selecting "inspect" on any Feb 19 article and copying the html code into the news.html file.
+A version of https://www.jiqizhixin.com/dailies where actual parsing/article extraction took place is the file news.html.
+This file is most easily obtained in chrome by selecting "Inspect" on any Feb 19 article and copying the html code into the news.html file.